Why it’s Time for Healthcare to Shift Operational Efficiency Focus to the Supply Chain

 The imperative now is to increase the operational efficiency of the supply chain.
-There’s obviously been work that’s been done on that, but there hasn’t been the same level of focus and technology investment as on the patient care side.
-There have, however, been significant technological breakthroughs since the last time most healthcare organizations focused on the supply chain, with the cloud and machine learning perhaps being the most relevant.
+There has obviously been work done on that, but there hasn’t been the same level of focus and technology investment as on the patient care side.
+There have, however, been significant technological breakthroughs since the last time most healthcare organizations focused on supply chain planning and inventory management optimization, with the cloud and machine learning perhaps being the most relevant.

 The Push to Value-Based Care

 Technology transformation is always a big challenge.
 What’s pushing organizations forward with digital supply chain transformation is the government mandate to shift from fee-based to value-based care, and the wave of mergers and acquisitions that shift has triggered across the industry.

 The transition has proven more difficult than expected, and one of the reasons is that value-based care demands that hospitals and other providers have real-time visibility into costs, down to the physician, location, and patient level.
 You don’t have that when you’re operating on spreadsheets or legacy technology.

 Here’s the problem.
 Let’s say you have a heart attack and you go into the hospital for open heart surgery.
 You stay there for a couple of days and then you're transferred to a short-term rehabilitation facility for a few days.
 You go home, and you get about 20 different bills--anesthesiology, radiology, cardiology, hospital stay, hospital transfer, rehab, etcetera, etcetera.
 That’s fee-based care.